lieanu/lieanu.github.io/_posts/2015-05-01-GSOC2015-Community-Bonding-Week-02.md

 Phase 01: Extract gadgets.

 * Extract gadgets using capstone.
-* Filter gadgets when ELF file size more than 100KB now.
+* Filter gadgets when ELF file size bigger than 100KB.
 * Cache gadgets in a tmp file, as old rop module do.
 * Convert gadgets into REIL instructions using BARF
 * Classify and verify gadgets using BARF. **Here is the bottleneck of performance**